fxm90/dev-notes/README.md

 ## #29 - Encapsulation
 🚪 When working on a continuously evolving code base, one of the biggest challenges is to keep things nicely encapsulated.
-Having clear defined APIs can really help to avoid sharing implementation details with other types and therefore prevent unwanted side-effects.
+Having clear defined APIs avoids sharing implementation details with other types and therefore prevent unwanted side-effects.

 Even notification receivers or outlets can be marked as private.